Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Explicit examples

 bounds the fraction of the two probabilities to be very close to one, hence telling us that Eq.~\eqref{easy_threshold} is satisfied.
 Therefore, the results obtained by analyzing strings of length smaller than $\mathbf{n}$ by means of the Born rule retain their validity in the RM scenario; in particular, one can test the thermal distribution characterizing the Unruh effect.

 Moreover, thanks to Eq.~\eqref{assumption_on_Q} it is possible to evaluate \eqref{StringABorn} numerically; the results of such analysis can be found in Fig.~\ref{fig:Born_and_Almost}, and are in accordance with the above discussion.
 Indeed, the figures show that the difference between the Born probabilities and those provided by RM is several order of magnitude smaller than $P_{q_i}(B)$.
 The gray lines in Fig.s~\ref{fig:Inertial_Born_and_Almost} and \ref{fig:g=10_Born_and_Almost} respectively correspond to the Born and RM probabilities of finding $M=(0,0,0,1)$ (Fig.~\ref{fig:Inertial_Born_and_Almost}) and $M=(1,0,0,0)$ (Fig.~\ref{fig:g=10_Born_and_Almost}); these are overlapping and hence appear as a single line in both plots.
 In Fig.s~\ref{fig:Inertial_Born_and_Almost_Detail} and \ref{fig:g=10_Born_and_Almost_Detail}, these lines are magnified to show how the RM probabilities depend on the previous history: orange squares related to strings having same amounts of ones in different locations have different probabilities of occurring (RM case).
 On the contrary blue dots related to bit strings with the same number of ones are at the same height (Born case).
 Whether the RM probabilities are lower or higher than the Born ones is non-trivially regulated by the signs of the corrections applied to the Born probabilities at each step (see Eq.~\eqref{p as sigmas} and App.s~\ref{app:F}-\ref{app:F4}).
 In particular, in Fig.~\ref{fig:Inertial_Born_and_Almost_Detail}, $\tilde{P}_I(B)\leq P_I(B)$ for all $B$ considered.
 In Fig.~\ref{fig:g=10_Born_and_Almost_Detail}, $\tilde{P}_A(B)> P_A(B)$ only for $B=3,6,12$ which are those strings with ones located next to each other, and $\tilde{P}_A(B)< P_A(B)$ only for all other $B$.
-Finally, Fig.~\ref{fig:g=10_Born_and_Almost} provides evidence for the fact that one can uncover the Unruh effect by analyzing strings obtained via RM.